/

 • Birthday and work anniversary celebrations with digital signing cards

-• Shoutouts for peer recognition via slash command
+• Shoutouts for peer recognition tied to company values

 Cons